View all text of Subjgrp 64 [§ 92.205 - § 92.215]

 (iii) Self-sufficiency program.
 The participating jurisdiction may require the family to participate in a self- sufficiency program as a condition of selection for assistance.
 The family's failure to continue participation in the self-sufficiency program is not a basis for terminating the assistance; however, renewal of the assistance may be conditioned on participation in the program.
 Tenants living in a HOME- assisted rental project who receive tenant-based rental assistance as relocation assistance must not be required to participate in a self- sufficiency program as a condition of receiving assistance.

 (iv) Homebuyer program.
-HOME tenant-based rental assistance may assist a tenant who has been identified as a potential low-income homebuyer through a lease-purchase agreement, with monthly rental payments for a period up to 36 months (i.e., 24 months, with a 12-month renewal in accordance with paragraph (e) of this section).
-The HOME tenant-based rental assistance payment may not be used to accumulate a downpayment or closing costs for the purchase; however, all or a portion of the homebuyer-tenant's monthly contribution toward rent may be set aside for this purpose.
-If a participating jurisdiction determines that the tenant has met the lease-purchase criteria and is ready to assume ownership, HOME funds may be provided for downpayment assistance in accordance with the requirements of this part.
+HOME tenant-based rental assistance may assist a tenant who has been identified as a potential low-income homebuyer through a lease-purchase agreement, with monthly rental assistance payments for a period up to 36 months (i.e., 24 months, with a 12-month renewal in accordance with paragraph (e) of this section).
+The HOME tenant-based rental assistance payment may not be used to accumulate a downpayment or closing costs for the purchase; however, all or a portion of the homebuyer-tenant's monthly contribution toward rent may be set aside for this purpose, in accordance with the lease-purchase agreement.
+If a participating jurisdiction determines that the tenant has met the lease-purchase criteria and is ready to assume ownership, HOME funds may be provided for homeownership assistance in accordance with the requirements of this part.

 (v) Preferences cannot be administered in a manner that limits the opportunities of persons on any basis prohibited by the laws listed under 24 CFR 5.105(a).
 For example, a participating jurisdiction may not determine that persons given a preference under the program are therefore prohibited from applying for or participating in other programs or forms of assistance.
 Persons who are eligible for a preference must have the opportunity to participate in all programs of the participating jurisdiction, including programs that are not separate or different.

-(3) Existing tenants in the HOME-assisted projects.
-A participating jurisdiction may select low-income families currently residing in housing units that are designated for rehabilitation or acquisition under the participating jurisdiction's HOME program.
+(3) Existing tenants in projects that will receive HOME assistance.
+A participating jurisdiction may select low-income families currently residing in housing units that will be rehabilitated or acquired with HOME funds under the participating jurisdiction's HOME program.
 Participating jurisdictions using HOME funds for tenant-based rental assistance programs may establish local preferences for the provision of this assistance.
-Families so selected may use the tenant-based assistance in the rehabilitated or acquired housing unit or in other qualified housing.
+Families so selected may use the tenant-based rental assistance in the rehabilitated or acquired housing unit or in other qualified housing.

 (d) Portability of assistance.
 A participating jurisdiction may require the family to use the tenant-based assistance within the participating jurisdiction's boundaries or may permit the family to use the assistance outside its boundaries.

-(e) Term of rental assistance contract.
-The term of the rental assistance contract providing assistance with HOME funds may not exceed 24 months, but may be renewed, subject to the availability of HOME funds.
-The term of the rental assistance contract must begin on the first day of the term of the lease.
-For a rental assistance contract between a participating jurisdiction and an owner, the term of the contract must terminate on termination of the lease.
-For a rental assistance contract between a participating jurisdiction and a family, the term of the contract need not end on termination of the lease, but no payments may be made after termination of the lease until a family enters into a new lease.
+(2) Term of the rental assistance contract.
+The term of the rental assistance contract providing assistance with HOME funds may not exceed 24 months, but the rental assistance contract may be amended or renewed, subject to the availability of HOME funds.
+The term of the rental assistance contract must begin on the first day of the term of the lease or the beginning of the first month in which tenant-based rental assistance is provided.

 (f) Rent reasonableness.
 The participating jurisdiction must disapprove a lease if the rent is not reasonable, based on rents that are charged for comparable unassisted rental units.

 (g) Tenant protections.
-The tenant must have a lease that complies with the requirements in § 92.253 (a) and (b).
+The tenant must have a lease that complies with the requirements in § 92.253.
+Upon termination of the rental assistance contract, the HOME tenant-based rental assistance tenancy addendum shall automatically terminate.

 (h) Maximum subsidy.
 (1) The amount of the monthly assistance that a participating jurisdiction may pay to, or on behalf of, a family may not exceed the difference between a rent standard for the unit size established by the participating jurisdiction and 30 percent of the family's monthly adjusted income.